USEPA/egrid/README.md

 ## Architecture

 This year EPA will be releasing the methodology to develop eGRID as an RStudio project.
-Recently, there has been an increased interest from users in understanding the methods used to create the eGRID data.
-In an effort to increase transparency in the process of creating eGRID, EPA has used the R programming language to develop eGRID starting with eGRID2023, and EPA has made the R scripts available for users to view and use.
+Recently, there has been increased interest from users in understanding the methods used to create the eGRID data.
+To increase transparency in the eGRID production process, EPA has made the R scripts available for users to view and use.
+EPA used the RStudio project beginning in 2024 to produce eGRID2023.

 Figure 2 displays a summary of eGRID architecture, which specifies data sources, inputs, and outputs for creating eGRID.